-CWIs have the knowledge and experience to ensure all phases of a welding project are performed in accordance with applicable codes and specifications.
+CWIs ensure that all phases of a welding project are performed in accordance with applicable codes and specifications.

-It’s no surprise that many of the high-profile industries (Aerospace, Defense, Oil & Gas, Construction, Energy and Transportation) require welding contractors to either employ or contract CWIs to oversee welding activities.
+It’s no surprise that many high-profile industries (aerospace, defense, oil and gas, construction, energy and transportation) require welding contractors to either employ or contract CWIs to oversee welding activities.
 In these industries, risks are high and the consequences of a weld failure can be catastrophic.
 A CWI will ensure adherence to all welding code requirements, minimizing the chances of weld failure in the field.

 It makes good quality sense.

-A few years ago, I heard of a seasoned and respected engineer who described welding as a “controlled defect.”
+A few years ago, a seasoned and respected engineer described welding to me as a “controlled defect.”

-It’s a cynical way of putting it, but there is undeniable wisdom in the metaphor.
-Few manufacturing processes have the innumerable variables that welding has: arc voltage, arc current, polarity, travel speed, wire feed speed, joint geometry, position, base metal chemistry, filler metal chemistry, shielding gas type & flow rate, tensile strength, hardness, ductility, fracture toughness – just to name a few.
-With so many interdependent variables, it is imperative that welding quality control be scientific.
+That’s a cynical way of putting it, but it’s true.
+Few manufacturing processes have the number of variables that welding has: arc voltage, arc current, polarity, travel speed, wire feed speed, joint geometry, position, base metal chemistry, filler metal chemistry, shielding gas type and flow rate, tensile strength, hardness, ductility, and fracture toughness – just to name a few.
+With so many interdependent variables, welding quality control must be scientific.

 The good news is the welding codes have established this science, and Element’s CWIs know how to apply this science to your business.
 Additionally, Element’s CWIs are experienced in material testing & weld failure evaluations – combining the unique understandings coming from both the engineering and welding industry.